4 Best Free VPNs for PC: Safe for Windows 10 & 11 (2025)

 Can I use a free Windows VPN for Netflix and other streaming platforms?

 Free Windows VPNs struggle with streaming because their servers are often shared by thousands of users, making them easy for streaming services to detect and block.
-It’s much better to use a premium VPN for a reliable streaming experience.
+Proton VPN is the best free VPN for streaming because it offers unlimited data and works with several popular platforms.
+But, like with all freemium services, its paid app is compatible with more services and is better for streaming in high quality with minimal buffering.

 Besides active VPN blocking, there are practical reasons free VPNs aren’t great for streaming.
 For example, some VPNs on this list offer unlimited data but use automatic server selection, so you might not connect to the country you want.
 Most also limit your data to 500MB–10GB monthly, barely enough for a couple of hours of streaming.